About our mission

 William is Secretary of the East Staffordshire Trade Union Council and has an MA.
 His dissertation looked at industrial relations around the time of World War One.

-Vale Rawlings merchandise will be on sale through our shop page at ko-fi - starting with four commemorative postcards.
+Vale Rawlings merchandise is on sale through our shop page at ko-fi.

 Elaine and William are donating their time and skills to the CIC and all profits from both the play and book about Vale will be split between two Burton charities that fit well with his story: Burton YMCA (because of his efforts to house and feed those in need) and SARAC (because of his support for vulnerable female factory workers).